xterm-x11/docs/docs/configure.md

 - If you get `ls: cannot access '.Xresources': No such file or directory`, you need to create that dotfile.

-TIP: To create the `~/.Xresources` dotfile, you can download and use the [sample](https://github.com/xterm-x11/files.Xresources/blob/main/sample.Xresources) file, which is recommended (further instructions are inside that file).
+**TIP** To create the `~/.Xresources` dotfile, you can download and use the [sample](https://github.com/xterm-x11/files.Xresources/blob/main/sample.Xresources) file, which is recommended (further instructions are inside that file).
 Alternatively, you can run `$ touch ~/.Xresources` to create a blank one where you can add XTerm configuration lines.

 ## Checking the latest applied X resources

 Run `$ xrdb -query` to view the latest applied X resources.

-TIP: This command might be useful after editing the `~/.Xresources` dotfile, especially after changing XTerm color themes.
+**TIP** This command might be useful after editing the `~/.Xresources` dotfile, especially after changing XTerm color themes.

 ## Applying the X resources from the ~/.Xresources dotfile